 Weeding out the clutter in our house came much more naturally to me.
-Two years ago, I executed a KonMari on all of our closets.
+Two years ago, I did a KonMari style clean-up of all of our closets.
 While it was fun to see the mountain of fabric in the middle of our rooms, I found a few struggles with her method:

-- We have plenty of items that don’t spark joy, but I keep them because they’re serve a purpose: Someday does come in our household: kids grow into clothes, lonely blouses make friends with new skirts, and ugly shoes make the winter walk to the mailbox more comfortable.
-I declutter our closets by categorizing items into: love, need and recycle piles.
+1. We have plenty of items that don’t spark joy, but I keep them because they serve a purpose: Someday does come in our household: kids grow into clothes, lonely blouses make friends with new skirts, and ugly shoes make the winter walk to the mailbox more comfortable.
+I declutter our closets by categorizing items into love, need and recycle piles.

-- With the extremes in weather our part of the country, there are clothes I don’t wear for nine months and then wear every week for the next three.
-I put off-season clothes in the drawers of my bed (bins would work too), and when I take them out again, I can view them with fresh perspective.
+3. Given the extremes in temperature in our part of the country, there are clothes I don’t wear for nine months and then wear every week for the next three.
+I put off-season clothes in the drawers of my bed (bins would work too), and when I take them out again, I can view them with a fresh perspective.

 3 easy steps to decluttering your closet

-- Put away off-season clothing so that you can focus on what you can wear now.
-Gather up all current clothing, accessories, shoes and handbags.
+1. Put away off-season clothing so that you can focus on what you can wear now.
+Gather up all current clothing, accessories, shoes, and handbags.